-With thanks to The National Lottery Community Fund, the Centre was able to pilot the Youth Programme Quality Intervention (YPQI) in the UK between 2018 and 2021.
+With thanks to The National Lottery Community Fund, the College was able to pilot the Youth Programme Quality Intervention (YPQI) in the UK between 2018 and 2021.

 Extensive research has demonstrated that the YPQI is effective in improving outcomes for young people, promoting a sustainable and supportive culture of organisational reflection and improvement, and refocusing evaluation on the quality of relationships within different settings.

-You can also read about our key takeaways from the Pilot, and how these have informed our process moving forward via ‘What we learnt from the YPQI Pilot’ below.
-This article introduces the next stage of our work on Just Quality, which takes a broader approach to quality improvement that is focused on equitable outcomes for young people.
+Finally, you can also read about our key takeaways from the Pilot, and how these have informed our process moving forward via ‘What we learnt from the YPQI Pilot’ below.
+This article introduces the next stage of our work on Just Quality, which took a broader approach to quality improvement that is focused on equitable outcomes for young people.